stanford-ppl/Green-Marl/doc/tutorial.md

 Now let us write the traditional "Hello World" application with Green-Marl.
 Note that we will re-use the _makefile_ scripts that are already provided with the sample application.
-However, this is not mandatory but you are free to create your own makefile scripts, once you're accustomed to Green-Marl environment.
+However, this is not mandatory but you are free to create your own makefile scripts, once you are accustomed to Green-Marl environment.

 Also we recommend to use vim as a text editor, because we provide vim Syntax-Highlighting support for Green-Marl.
 See README.md for details.